mukandalee/shiyabo-community/README.md

 # Objectives

     - To enable the user sign up and sign in (authentication)
-    - To  enable a registered user c post an event the he/she needs be helped
+    - To  enable a registered user  post an event  he/she needs help for
-    - To enable  the registered user contribute /support the nneedy cases -To enable team work and interaction between community member
+    - To enable  the registered user contribute /support the needy cases -To enable team work and interaction between community member

 ## Technology Used

+## Endpoints

-### frontend
+### Frontend

 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)
 - [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML)